-Will the IRS Collect and Seize my home or assets?
+Will the IRS Collect and Seize My Home or Assets?

+So, will the IRS collect and Seize my home and assets?
 When you receive an IRS collection notice, the first thing that happens may well be a knot in your stomach.
 The next thing you should do is work with a representative to deal with it right away.
 Why?
 Because failing to respond can lead to some pretty serious consequences.
 Here’s an overview of what happens when you don’t respond to the IRS right away.

 Step #1: Your account becomes delinquent

 When the IRS sends a bill and the taxpayer doesn’t respond, the account becomes delinquent.
 Small, simple tax debts may be turned over to the IRS’s Automated Collections System.
-ACS representatives may attempt to contact the taxpayer by phone or in person to work out a payment solution.
+ACS representatives may attempt to contact the taxpayer by phone or in-person to work out a payment solution.
 Keep in mind that ACS agents are trained to set payment plans.
 They cannot negotiate settlements and aren’t well trained in tax law.

 Step #2: Notice of Federal tax lien